Redruth: Governance

 There are two tiers of local government covering Redruth, at parish (town) and unitary authority level: Redruth Town Council and Cornwall Council.
-The town council is based at the Civic Centre on Alma Place.
-The building had been completed in 1880 and was originally the Redruth District Bank and the town's main post office.
-The building now serves both as the town council's headquarters and a library.
+The former is based at the Civic Centre, which was completed in 1880; it was originally the Redruth District Bank and the town's main post office.

-Since the 2010 general election the town has formed part of the Camborne and Redruth constituency.
+Since the 2010 general election, the town has formed part of the Camborne and Redruth parliamentary constituency.
 The seat was won at the 2024 general election by Perran Moon of the Labour Party.

 Administrative history

 Redruth was an ancient parish in the Penwith Hundred of Cornwall.
-In 1837 the Redruth poor law union was created, grouping several parishes around Redruth together for the purposes of administering their responsibilities under the poor laws.
+In 1837, the Redruth poor law union was created, grouping several parishes around Redruth together for the purposes of administering their responsibilities under the poor laws.
 They built a workhouse just west of Redruth in 1838, which eventually became the Camborne Redruth Community Hospital.

-In 1853 the parish of Redruth was made a local board district, administered by an elected local board.
+In 1853, the parish of Redruth was made a local board district, administered by an elected local board.
 Such local board districts were reconstituted as urban districts under the Local Government Act 1894.
 The 1894 Act also established rural districts based on the poor law unions; the parts of the Redruth poor law union that were not included in urban districts became the Redruth Rural District.

 Redruth Urban District Council established its headquarters in a former bank at 2 Station Hill, remaining there until the council's abolition.
 Redruth Urban District was abolished in 1934.
-The area was then merged with the abolished urban district of Camborne, the parish of Illogan and parts of the parishes of Gwennap and Wendron to become the new Camborne–Redruth Urban District.
+The area was then merged with the abolished urban district of Camborne, the parish of Illogan, and parts of the parishes of Gwennap and Wendron to become the new Camborne–Redruth Urban District.
 Camborne-Redruth Urban District Council based itself in Camborne.

 Camborne–Redruth Urban District was abolished in 1974 under the Local Government Act 1972, when the area became part of the Kerrier district.

 The area of the pre-1974 Camborne-Redruth Urban District became an unparished area at the time of the 1974 reforms.
-Eight new civil parishes were subsequently created in 1985 covering the area of the former urban district, including one called Redruth.
+Eight new civil parishes were subsequently created in 1985, covering the area of the former urban district, including one called Redruth.
 The new parish council adopted the name Redruth Town Council.

-Kerrier district was in turn abolished in 2009.
-Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.
+Kerrier district was in turn abolished in 2009; Cornwall County Council then took on district-level functions, making it a unitary authority and was renamed Cornwall Council.